Imagine…

 Related: FREE vegetable garden printables

-Check out my no-carpentry-required grow light stand tutorial.
+Check out my no-carpentry-required grow light plant stand for your seedlings.
 I’ve included a full list of supplies and instructions.

 How can I have leggy seedlings under grow lights?